ArcherDs/You-Dont-Know-JS/scope & closures/ch3.md

 console.log( a ); // 2
 ```
+>#594 The other ways to prove why an IIFE is necessary are much more exotic, such as needing to be able to early-return, or temporarily override a this binding, etc

 There's a slight variation on the traditional IIFE form, which some prefer: `(function(){ .. }())`.
 Look closely to see the difference.
 In the first form, the function expression is wrapped in `( )`, and then the invoking `()` pair is on the outside right after it.
 In the second form, the invoking `()` pair is moved to the inside of the outer `( )` wrapping pair.